openmopac/openmopac.github.io/content/about/history/index.md

 Stewart stopped working for Fujitsu in 2004 and distributed subsequent versions of MOPAC through Stewart Computational Chemistry in partnership with third-party commercial resellers.
 Versions of MOPAC from this era were free for academic use, but it required a commercial license for government and industrial use.
-MOPAC's model coverage of the periodic table was greatly expanded to include the first 83 elements of the periodic table (with the lanthanides being modeled only in the +3 valence as classical "sparkles") in the
-[PM6](https://doi.org/10.1007/s00894-007-0233-4) and [PM7](https://doi.org/10.1007/s00894-012-1667-x) models.
-MOPAC's support for biomolecular simulation, particularly of protein structures from the [Protein Data Bank](https://www.rcsb.org) (PDB), was also improved.
+MOPAC's model coverage of the periodic table was greatly expanded to include the first 83 elements of the periodic table in the [PM6](https://doi.org/10.1007/s00894-007-0233-4) and [PM7](https://doi.org/10.1007/s00894-012-1667-x) models (with the lanthanides being modeled only in the +3 valence as classical "sparkles").
+MOPAC's support for biomolecular simulation was also improved, particularly of protein structures from the [Protein Data Bank](https://www.rcsb.org) (PDB).

 ![NIH](nih.png)